hellocodelinux/slackdev/README.md

 > ⚠️ **Important:**
 > You must run this script with `sudo` because it is required for mounting and unmounting filesystems (`mount`/`umount`).

+---

+## 🛡️ 100% Safe for Your System

+Everything you create, install, or delete inside SlackDev **does not affect or modify your original system**.
+Thanks to the overlay filesystem, all changes are stored in a temporary upper layer and your real system remains untouched at all times.

+- **No risk:** The base system is always mounted read-only as the lower layer.
+- **Feel free to use root:** You can safely use root privileges inside SlackDev.
+Any destructive or experimental action will only affect the overlay, never your real installation.
+- **Relax:** When you exit and clean up, your original system is exactly as it was before.

+---

 ## Features 🚀

 - **Overlay Filesystem:** All changes are stored in a writable upper layer located in `/tmp/slackdev_overlay_*`, keeping your base system intact.